 The sample shows a pie chart with a set of UI controls that allow you to change many of the chart's properties and see the effect on the chart's appearance.

 Print and Export

-This sample demonstrates print and export capabilities of MindFusion.Charting.
-Click the print button to get the chart above printed on paper.
-The export buttons will export the chart to various file formats.
+This sample demonstrates the print and export capabilities in MindFusion.Charting.
+Click the print button to get the chart printed.
+The export buttons export the chart to various file formats.

 A custom series that gets updated in real time and uses DateTime values for the X-axis.
 The plot gets automatically scrolled when data fills the entire axis.

 The sample demonstrates the FunctionSeries class, which handles plotting of functions for a given formula.
 You can change the formula and see the new function's graphic for one thousand points.